Chart Color Schemes

 Beenleigh displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Beenleigh's dwelling structure, as per the latest Census, consisted of 62.5% houses and 37.5% other dwellings.
-Brisbane metro had 78.9% houses and 21.1% other dwellings.
-Home ownership in Beenleigh was at 18.0%, with mortgaged dwellings at 27.5% and rented ones at 54.6%.
-The median monthly mortgage repayment was $1,387, below Brisbane metro's average of $1,560.
+Beenleigh's dwelling structure, as per the latest Census, consisted of 62.5% houses and 37.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 78.9% houses and 21.1% other dwellings.
+Home ownership in Beenleigh stood at 18.0%, with mortgaged dwellings at 27.5% and rented ones at 54.6%.
+The median monthly mortgage repayment was $1,387, lower than Brisbane metro's average of $1,560.
 Median weekly rent in Beenleigh was $300, compared to Brisbane metro's $340.
-Nationally, Beenleigh's mortgage repayments were lower at $1,387 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Beenleigh's mortgage repayments were significantly lower at $1,387 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing